AI Use Cases/Construction

 Revenue & Operational Impact

-Construction firms with TRIR rates above industry benchmarks face 15-25% insurance premium increases annually.
-A single lost-time incident can cost $40,000 - $100,000 in direct costs (OSHA fines, medical, lost productivity) plus unmeasured reputational damage with owners and architects.
-For a mid-sized GC running $50M in annual revenue, a 2-3 incident bump per year erodes 1-2% of project margin - the difference between hitting or missing quarterly targets.
+Construction firms with TRIR rates above industry benchmarks pay for it at every insurance renewal and on every prequalification form.
+A single lost-time incident stacks direct costs - OSHA fines, medical, lost productivity - into six figures fast, plus unmeasured reputational damage with owners and architects.
+For a mid-sized GC, a two-or-three incident bump in a single year can erode enough project margin to decide whether the quarter hits.

 Why Generic Tools Fail